Comparing Credit Cards for Gas and Auto Rewards

 - You drive a lot or have a long commute.
 Whether you go with a traditional rewards card or opt for a gas rebate card, if you drive often, a gas credit card will help you save.
 If you’re already spending an hour at least on the road per day, why not get rewarded for it?
 Start using those commuter miles to your advantage with a gas card.

 - You have good/excellent credit and want to expand your rewards.
-There are points to be had and cash back to be earned for people who are good candidates for cards like the Premier Rewards Gold Card from American Express.
+There are points to be had and cash back to be earned for people who are good candidates for cards like the American Express® Gold Card.
 If you aren’t already saving on gas in some way, you can certainly start with a cashback credit card.

 - You don’t have a stellar credit score.
 The high APRs on most gas cards make carrying a balance a bad idea, but if you pay off your balance every month, using a gas card will improve your credit.
 Unlike other types of rewards cards, most gas cards will approve your application instantly, even with poor credit.